tubaman48/CI-MS4-cpb-shop/README.md

 > - Numerous threads on the CI Slack channels plus a couple of significant Tutor Support sessions helped me understand and overcome the challenges of Django, Postgres, Heroku and AWS deployments.
 > - Naoise "Gaff" Gaffney for his info packed packed webinar on preparing for MS4.
 > - Django Documentation has been used to ensure correct syntax usage throughout the code.
-> - Stack Overflow has been used to help with deciphering the django error codes, and searching for bug fixes.
+> - Stack Overflow has been used to help with deciphering the Django error codes, and searching for bug fixes.
 >   These examples significantly helped me with formatting of the database schema / nav link accessibility table within features / deployment sections within this README.
 > - **CI staff** and **Slack Community** for always being on-hand with questions posted and assistance requests.
-> - A special call out goes to the CI Student Care team who have been very accommodating and motivational, especially on tmy last 2 projects (MS3 and MS4).
+> - A special call out goes to the CI Student Care team who have been very accommodating and motivational, especially on my last 2 projects (MS3 and MS4).
 > - Everyone that takes part in the Slack calls, specifically from the **#In-It-Together** and **#London Community** channels.

 # Support